poongwin1/Tescoland-Plugin/README.md

 ## The official plugin of the Tescoland server.

 ## Features:<br />
-/map - Gives the links to the web-map.
+/map - Gives the link to the web-map.<br />
+/discord - Gives the link to the Discord server.